yepyhardi/bioinformatix/src/content/post/240425-tree-life-exploring-phylogenetics.md

 ---
 publishDate: 2024-04-25T00:00:00Z

-author: Yepy Rustam
-title: "Unraveling the Tree of Life: Exploring Phylogenetics"
+title: "The Tree of Life: Exploring Phylogenetics"
 excerpt: Embark on a journey through the evolutionary tapestry of life, as we delve into the fascinating realm of phylogenetics and its role in unraveling the intricate web of evolutionary relationships.
 image: '~/assets/images/240425_blog_picture.jpg'
 category: Phylogenetics